konkerama/heart-rate-monitor/README.md

 # Heart-Rate-Monitor
 ## Created By: Konstantinos Keramaris, Theodwros Antonaros

-This is our implemetation of a heart rate monitor using:
+This is our implementation  of a heart rate monitor using:
 1. Arduino Uno Board
 2. HC-05 Bluetooth module
 3. AD8232 Heart Rate Monitor